Ndavucha/Ndavucha/README.md

 ### Andrew Charles Ndavu

-I am Andrew Charles Ndavu, and I am a Data Analyst.
-I also write content related to Data and DevOps.
-Some technologies I work with include Python, SQL, PowerBI, MYSQL, MongoDB, AWS, Azure, Docker, Kubernetes, and Kafka.
+I am a Techie who continues to make a mark in different areas, including Data science, web development, and Technical Writing.
+All the content, data processes, and software are built from the ground up, all centered on solving real-life problems.

+#